CLINICAL MANAGEMENT OF OA

 Because there is neither a cure nor effective disease-modifying drug therapies for osteoarthritis (OA), management of symptoms (e.g. pain, tenderness and swelling) is essential for those patients who are living with the disease.
 A variety of OA evidence-based management guidelines have been developed by notable international organizations: Osteoarthritis Research Society International (OARSI), American College of Rheumatology (ACR), European League Against Rheumatology (EULAR), American Association of Orthopedic Surgeons (AAOS), just to name a few.
-The management recommendations presented in this module align with the most commonly prescribed practices across these expert bodies; where inconsistencies exist, ACR guidelines will be used as the exemplar model.DOWNLOAD PDF
+While the management recommendations presented in this module are widely prescribed practices across these expert bodies, they most closely follow the latest ACR guidelines.DOWNLOAD PDF

 OA Management Strategies